DLXPlugins/wp-plugin-info-card/readme.txt

 = Why use this instead of the default WordPress Plugin block? =

 The default block only supports WordPress.org plugins and offers limited layout control.
-WP Plugin Info Card supports multiple sources, including GitHub, Easy Digital Downloads, and third-party plugins, while also providing flexible layouts, grid options, and over a dozen card schemes.
+WP Plugin Info Card supports multiple sources, including GitHub, Easy Digital Downloads, and third-party plugins, and provides flexible layouts, grid options, and over a dozen card schemes.

 This makes it easier to create consistent, visually appealing plugin and project showcases across your site.

 = Can I display GitHub repositories? =

 Yes.
 Use the GitHub Info Card block or shortcode to display repositories with metadata and links.
-When displaying GitHub repositories using the Block Editor, you can add multiple projects to form a gorgous card grid.
+When displaying GitHub repositories using the Block Editor, you can add multiple projects to form a gorgeous card grid.

 = Can I add plugins not hosted on WordPress.org? =